 The importance now is that you start owning your craft, and providing value to people in the public domain.
 Everything stems from there.

 Find a platform that is good for your interest, and start creating the best content you possibly can.
 Make foodie videos on Instagram.
 Motivational speaker?
 Facebook video your face off.
 Digital marketing specialist?

 Next, create as many relationships as you can with other thought leaders within your niche.
 This will help grow your social following and open so many doors for you.

 Create content marketing together and trade audiences. each one wins, everyone grows, and you’ll make some awesome connections and friends in the process.

 The time you have a significant following on social media it’s time to build your website.
 Start with something simple like” Squarespace or Wix”

-A win/win here is for you to offer specialized content in exchange for their email–a free download, a trial code to a program, etc. gives you the ability to give them even more value over the long term and Something that will provide them value.
+A win/win here is for you to offer specialized content in exchange for their email–a free download, a trial code to a program, etc. gives you the ability to give them even more value over the long term, and Something that will provide them value.

 Step 5: Launch your own products.

-And finally, the incentive for launching your own products, far more than monetarily, is the credibility it gives you. now business cards are books, courses, products that speak on your behalf and your knowledge.
+And finally, the incentive for launching your own products, far more than monetarily, is the credibility it gives you. now business cards are books, courses, and products that speak on your behalf and your knowledge.
 These are intended to open the chance to other thought leaders in your industry, and tangential industries, so that you can (go back to Steps 2 and 3) continue building your social followings, collaborating, and engaging with new influencers and their audiences.

 Naming your Brand.